GavinCartier/rock-paper-chess/README.md

 - Located and uploaded royalty-free audio for some of the game’s sound effects.

-- Created an audio system `Sfx.gd` that plays sound effects and the background music globally.
+- Created an audio system that plays sound effects and the background music globally. [sfx.gd](https://github.com/GavinCartier/rock-paper-chess/blob/main/rock-paper-chess/scripts/sfx.gd)

 - Created `AudioStreamPlayer` nodes for each audio file.